snowplow-archive/snowplow.github.com/_posts/2014-07-28-snowplow-ruby-tracker-0.2.0-released.md

 }])
 {% endhighlight %}

-This complicated example will send three events: one transaction event and two transaction item events.
+Under the hood, this complicated example will send three events: one transaction event and two transaction item events.
 The transaction event has an array containing one "page_type" custom context attached.
 The first transaction item event has an array containing one "promotions" custom context attached.

 <h2><a name="uuid">4.
 New UUID field</a></h2>